Benchmarking stabilized and self-stabilized p-virtual element methods with variable coefficients: Introduction

 The present paper is divided into two main parts.
 First, the performance of several stabilized and self-stabilized formulations is systematically assessed within the framework of $\kord$-VEM.
 For this purpose, Laplace, linear elasticity, and Stokes problems are considered.
 The aim is to provide insights on the accuracy, stability, conditioning, and sensitivity to stabilization parameters on structured and distorted meshes, even with curved edges.
 To the best of the authors' knowledge, no previous investigations can be found on this topic with respect to $\kord$-VEM.

 The second element of novelty of this paper regards a new approach for dealing with problems governed by variable coefficients in high-order approximations.
-The virtual element discrete space is enhanced by including the coefficients effect.
-This novel framework, denoted as $\mathrm{VC}$-VEM, allows the polynomial projections to be explicitly computed by incorporating the coefficient in their definition.
-This formulation can be easily embedded into stabilized and self-stabilized settings, leading to improved accuracy.
+Within the framework of well-known virtual element spaces, a new polynomial projection is introduced so that the features of the coefficient are taken into account.
+This formulation, denoted as $\mathrm{VC}$-VEM, can be easily embedded into stabilized and self-stabilized settings, leading to improved accuracy.

 The work is organized as follows.
 The geometrical framework is presented in Section~\ref{sec:Domain_general}.
 The virtual element discretization of the Laplace equation by means of stabilized and self-stabilized methods is recalled in Section~\ref{sec:Laplace_SelfStab}, while the linear elasticity problem and the Stokes problem are discussed in Sections~\ref{sec:LinearElasticity_SelfStab} and \ref{sec:Stokes_SelfStab}, respectively.
 Section~\ref{sec:NumericalResults_SelfStab} is devoted to the benchmark of $\kord$-VEM across a wide range of numerical tests.
 Then, the $\mathrm{VC}$-VEM is presented in Section~\ref{sec:VC} for second-order elliptic and linear elasticity problems.
 The numerical results are presented in Section~\ref{sec:NumericalResults_VC}, where the robustness of the proposed element is shown.
 Conclusions are drawn in Section~\ref{sec:Conclusions}.